TheWhyDev/Answers-every-Android-Dev-must-know-Intermediate-to-advance/README.md

 for more info on which one to use where- checkout https://blog.mindorks.com/understanding-context-in-android-application-330913e32514

+How using wrong context leads to memory leaks - check this article - https://medium.com/@banmarkovic/what-is-context-in-android-and-which-one-should-you-use-e1a8c6529652

 Also would highly recommend that you go through the official documentation as well.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------